Appealing a Divorce Decree or Judgment

 The appellate court will not find an abuse of discretion when there is substantial proof to support the trial court's decision.
 In most cases, an appellate court will decide whether a trial court abused its discretion by considering whether the trial court had enough evidence upon which to exercise its discretion and whether the trial court made a mistake in applying its discretion.
 Whether there was enough evidence hinges on whether the evidence would have allowed reasonable and fair-minded individuals to get to the verdict under review.

 The appellate court will review what we submit and may hear arguments.
 The appellate judges will not consider new evidence or testimony, but they will make their decision based on what was submitted at the trial court level.
 They may reverse the lower court or send the case back to the lower court for a new trial that incorporates their clarifications and directives.Discuss Your Situation with a Divorce Attorney in the Dallas Area

 Sometimes appeals may be necessary.
 Our law firm is committed to helping our clients achieve their objectives, and we have the experience and skills needed for appealing a divorce decree or judgment.
 The Dallas divorce lawyers at the McClure Law Group can advise you and represent you as appropriate.
-We also have a Collin County office in Plano and represent people in Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other communities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
+We also have a Collin County office in Plano (by appointment) and represent people in Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other communities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
 Call us at 214.692.8200 or contact us via our online form to set up an appointment if you need a divorce or child custody attorney, or guidance in another family law matter.